mynameisming/about/README.md

 ## My Philosophy
 I believe in listening.

-I believe the best programming language is the English language.
+I believe EQ is the most valuable capital.

 I strive to contribute to an environment of trust, transparency, and idea diversity.
 I believe by debating our ideas, from our unique perspectives, we can create solutions far richer than any individual’s genius.